 - 180+120 ECTS

-DisciplinesGeneral Engineering & Technology Computer Sciences Web Technologies & Cloud Computing View 7 other Masters in Computer Sciences in Finland
+DisciplinesGeneral Engineering & Technology Computer Sciences Web Technologies & Cloud Computing View 10 other Bachelors in Computer Sciences in Finland

 We are not aware of any academic requirements for this programme.